 More than 1.65 million Ontarians, or 15.4% of the population, have a recognized disability.
 This means that people with disabilities are by far the largest minority group in Ontario.
 The most important barrier to overcome is the barrier of attitude – that's where the involvement of our schools holds the key to change and equality.
 As educators embrace the challenge of shifting attitudes towards disability, we will create the kind of change that is vitally needed.

 "The best way to change the future is to start with our young people, and this video is a great way to begin the conversation that needs to happen in our classrooms and beyond," said David Onley, Special Advisor to Ontario's Minister Responsible for Accessibility.
 "Making accessibility part of the culture in our schools today is an important step towards ensuring all Ontarians can reach their full potential."

-"By Any Measure" is available in accessible video formats on the Ontario Public School Boards' Association website by clicking here.
+"By Any Measure" is available in accessible video formats on the Ontario Public School Boards' Association website.
 The videos may be downloaded, embedded or shared from Vimeo.
 Direct links to the videos on Vimeo are available below: